Creamy Twice Baked Potato Casserole

 Storage and Make-Ahead

-Make-ahead: You can fully assemble the casserole — potatoes cooked, everything mixed, poured into the pan — cover it tightly with plastic wrap or foil, and refrigerate it up to 24 hours before baking.
-When you’re ready to bake, add about 10 minutes to the bake time to account for the cold start.
+Make-ahead: You can prepare the casserole fully by cooking the potatoes, mixing everything, and pouring it into the pan.
+Then, cover it with plastic wrap or foil, and refrigerate for 24 hours before baking.
+When you’re ready to bake, add about 10 minutes to the baking time to account for the cold start.
+You can still add the cheese and green onion topping as directed, in the last 5 minutes of cooking.
+This is super helpful for holiday meals so you can do as much as possible the day before.

 What to Serve With It